sloshy/fs2-es/microsite/docs/docs/testing.md

 }.unsafeRunSync()
 ```

-You may have noticed that the events are returned as a `Chain`.
+You may have noticed that the events are returned as a [`Chain`](https://typelevel.org/cats/datatypes/chain.html).
+It's a data structure similar to `List`, but optimized for frequent appending.
-That's an implementation detail, and you can treat it similarly to a `List` or turn it into one by calling `.toList` as-needed.
+You can treat it similarly to a `List` or similar traversible data structure, or turn it into one by calling `.toList` as-needed.
-For information on how `Chain` works or why you would want to use it, see [the Cats Chain documentation](https://typelevel.org/cats/datatypes/chain.html).
-The gist is, it works a lot like `List` but it performs much better in append-only scenarios.

 If you don't need the entire list of events but you just want the event count, you can call `es.getEventCount`.